Sweet, beautiful Niebla lives in Pacifica, California.

 Many years ago, before I had sighthounds, my husband had a dog that was probably some sort of jindo/chow cross.
 She was not a very friendly dog; in fact, she could be downright scary with strangers.
 So every time my husband would bring her home from the groomer and tell me how much “they loved her!” – well, I was suspicious.
 I would question him about it every time, asking, “Then why is she always so scared to go in?” and “Don’t you think they probably say that to all the customers?”
 (You are wondering now why I allowed her to go there.
 I can say she was not my dog, but the fact is, I wish I had convinced him against it, and that is what I would do now.)
 Yes, in many grooming facilities—including that one—you can see the groomers doing the actual grooming part of their job.
 But you do not see what goes on behind the scenes, e.g., in the kennels/back room while the dogs are waiting.
 Nor perhaps can you see close up enough to see subtle signs of problems.
 Again, be your dog’s advocate.
-You could stay with your dog until her turn and then watch*, or you could take her to someone you and she both know and trust (preferred!) unless you can groom her yourself. *Frankly, even staying and then watching is not a perfect solution since if the groomer handling your dog is not a true R+, dog savvy person and dog lover, your dog will probably sense it.
-Why put your dog in a place of fear?
-She relies on you for security.
+You could stay with your dog until her turn and then watch*, or you could take her to someone you and she both know and trust (preferred!) unless you can groom her yourself.
+She relies on you for safety.
 (Addition 8/1/2016: Upon a national news story of a dog’s death while staying at a doggy camp in a pet store chain, and upon discussion of this news among colleagues, I learned the probable cause of my husband’s previous dog’s fear of this groomer: The stores’ practice was to lock dogs in fiberglass crates and use a commercial blower to shoot air into the crate until the dog was dry.
 This is, obviously, not safe and surely not comfortable.
 As you can imagine, dogs have died from it.
-A quick internet search will give examples of this and other deaths and injuries.
-Here’s one an adopter shared with us: https://www.google.com/#q=petsmart+dog+deaths _ )
+A quick internet search will give examples of this and other deaths and injuries.)

 By the way, please don’t bathe your dog by hose.
 Why not, you ask?
 Would you bathe your child in cold water?